Off Topic Mental Health Discussion Thread

 I do hope the fact that nobody has made a comment for over a week that they have tried Acupuncture and/or Hypnotherapy and it has been successful and they are just waiting to see what happens.

-Des Head and DMD like this.
+Reactions: Des Head and DMD

 There is increasing anecdotal evidence of carnivorism helping people out of depression and anxiety.
 The science is that changing the brain's fuel from ingested glucose to artificial, liver generated, glucose substitute (ketones) delivers an increasing sense of wellbeing.